 In the place where the city of Edirne stands today, in the ancient period there was a Roman town.
-It was refounded by Emperor Hadrian at the site of a previous Thracian settlement had previously settled.
+It was refounded by Emperor Hadrian at the site of a previous Thracian settlement.
 Hadrian developed the city, made it the capital of the Roman province of Thrace, and gave it his name - Hadrianopolis.
 The most visible traces of this period of Edirne's history are the walls of a Roman fortress, erected during Hadrian's reign.
 They are now a part of a small archaeo-park, situated at the foot of the Macedonian Tower, in the very centre of the city.

 Edirne Fortress was constructed for defence purposes.
 It had a square plan with towers on all four corners and on the walls between them.
 It had nine gates and their Turkish names are known: Top Kapısı (Cannon Gate), Kafes Kapısı (Cage Gate), Keçeciler Kapısı (Feltmakers Gate), Oğrin Kapısı, Manyas Kapı (Manyas Gate), Tavuk Kapısı (Chicken Gate), Balık Pazarı Kapısı (Fish Market Gate), İstanbul Kapısı (Istanbul Gate), and Orta Kapı (Middle Gate).

 The most characteristic and well-visible structures today are the sections of these ramparts.
 Their first line - called Hadrian's Walls - was built in the Roman times.
 The second line of fortifications and a defensive tower are from the Byzantine period, from the 10th century, as testified by the inscriptions on these walls.
 They were erected to defend the city from the attacks of the Bulgarians.